The Inventor (2023 film): Release

 In April 2022, Variety reported that the film had been pre-sold to several countries, such as France, Portugal, Hong Kong, Taiwan, Philippines, Former Yugoslavia, the U.K., German-speaking Europe, Greece, Italy, Scandinavia, Spain, Switzerland, Turkey, Israel, South Africa, Australia, New Zealand, India, Latin America, the Middle East and Indonesia.
-A work-in-progress screening of the film was shown at the Anima: Brussels International Animation Film Festival in February 2023.
+A work-in-progress screening of the film was shown at the Brussels International Animation Film Festival in February 2023.

 The film had its world premiere in official competition at the Annecy International Animation Film Festival on 12 June 2023.
 KMBO released the film theatrically in France on 31 January 2024.
 Universal Pictures holds rights in several international territories.
 In July 2023, Blue Fox Entertainment acquired United States distribution rights and set a release date for 25 August 2023, but it was later pushed back to 15 September 2023.

 Reception

+Metacritic, which uses a weighted average, assigned the film a score of 66 out of 100, based on 10 critics, indicating "generally favorable" reviews.

 Le Parisien found that Capobianco put "magnificent drawings and delightful visual discoveries at the service of a fascinating story."
 The film received various positive reviews praising its visual charms and innovations.
 In her review for The Guardian, Cath Clarke, however, found the film "storyless".
 Other reviews insisted the film may be too ambitious for young children, Common Sense Media stating for example, "The movie celebrates curiosity and the power of ideas and imagination, but the sheer amount of information in the movie (and the mix of different animation styles) may make it hard for younger viewers to fully engage."